Springtime Programs: The Mindfulness Survival Kit

 Cindy Montoya, President, NM School for the Arts in Santa Fe

 Maureen Torrez, Transformation Coach at Whittier Elementary School in Albuquerque

 William Miglino, Dance Department Chair for the NM School for the Arts in Santa Fe

 Jessica Koppel, Gifted ELA teacher for Lincoln Middle School in Rio Rancho

 Jen Warren, Teacher at Nina Otero Community School

-Anne-Marie Emanuelli, Teacher, Mindful Frontiers LLC; Former ELA teacher at Taos Academy
+Anne-Marie Emanuelli, Teacher, Mindful Frontiers LLC; Former ELA teacher, Taos Academy

 Linda Childers, Sign language interpreter at Hodgin Elementary in Albuquerque

 Spree MacDonald, Head of Upper School for Bosque School in Albuquerque